opentensor/developer-docs/docs/getting-started/wallets.md

 ### Encrypting the hotkey

-By default, the hotkey is not encrypted on the device whereas the coldkey is encrypted.
+By default, the hotkey is not encrypted on the device, whereas the coldkey is encrypted.
 To encrypt your hotkey, run this command:
 ```bash
 btcli wallet new_hotkey --use_password
 ```